GLOOMDOWN HEIGHTS, ONE MILE

 Willis was on his way to his ex-wife’s home to spend time with his kids and take them trick-or-treating Halloween night.
 It was a tradition he began when the twins were just two years old, he had never missed it and was not about to now.
 Fortunately, there was a gas station open just on the edge of town.
 Willis pulled in, got out of his car and started taking the gas cap off.
 “I can do that for you, sir.”
 Startled, Willis turned to see the biggest man he had ever seen who was all of seven feet tall and rather ugly at that.
 Willis stared up at the strange man’s face and wondered where the heck he came from, he had not seen or heard him approach.
 “My name is Frank.
 You just get on back in your car and relax.
 Oh!
 And welcome to Gloomdown.
 Hope you enjoy your stay.”

 “What did I tell you?
 Huh?
 What did I say?
 If that was not a beastly looking man, or whatever he is…” Willis looked at Bram.
 “Oh, shut up.
+I am sure it is just his Halloween costume.
 Let’s just get the hell out of here!”
 He had to make a right turn out of the parking lot because there was a high divider in the middle of the road.
 Willis was a writer with several published novels and a few screenplays.
 His works on the paranormal and thriller mysteries were well accepted and popular.
+He was now writing his first Halloween short story.
 He had a fleeting thought that he was suddenly living in one of his novels, then chuckled at the absurdity of it.
 “What?!
 You think that was funny?
 Things like that scare the daylights out of me!”

 Willis laughed louder.
 “You are a ghost, for crying out loud!
 Get over it, Bram.”
 Bram shivered and faded out.